 There is a bonus section at the end which includes two brief essays on personal finance.

-Although intended and written for imbeciles, it is hoped that other groups, like lazy, shallow, narcissistic and dull people may also benefit from my modest efforts.
+Although intended and written for imbeciles, it is hoped that other groups, like lazy, shallow, dim-witted and dull people may also benefit from my modest efforts.